Daria-i-Noor (Dhaka): Recent history and current custody

 Former Director General of the Bangladesh National Museum Faizul Latif Chowdhury has stated that if no irregularities occurred during the various transfers, the diamond is still safely in the vault.
 Because of concerns within the Ministry of Land over the overall security of the treasury and potential liability in case of loss, the stone has not been brought to the museum for exhibition.

 In September 2025 interim government of Bangladesh decided to formally open the sealed packets containing the Nawab family's 109 pieces of jewellery, including the Daria-i-Noor.
-An 11-member committee chaired by the Cabinet Secretary and including senior secretaries from relevant ministries, a deputy governor of Bangladesh Bank, the Director General of the Bangladesh National Museum, the Managing Director of Sonali Bank and a gem expert was formed to compile, list, conserve and safeguard a definitive inventory of the jewels.

-The committee plans to submit a preservation report to the Chief Adviser Muhammad Yunus after verifying and inventorying the jewels under government committee.
+Prior to this, on 26 May 2025, the Ministry of Land had established an 11-member committee tasked with inventorying the gemstones and overseeing the preservation of the Dhaka Nawab Estate's tangible assets.
+The committee intended to submit a report regarding the preservation of the artifacts to Chief Adviser Muhammad Yunus following the verification of the inventory.
+The vault containing the Daria-i-Noor was scheduled to be opened on 11 October.
+A six-member subcommittee conducted a procedural rehearsal at Sonali Bank on 5 October, and plans were made to broadcast the event live on Bangladesh Television (BTV) to ensure transparency.
+However, on 9 October, the Land Reform Board announced the indefinite suspension of the operation without citing a specific reason.
+Sheikh Abdur Rashid, the Cabinet Secretary and chair of the verification committee, later stated that the postponement was due to the absence of several members who were outside Dhaka, adding that a new date would be determined at the committee's next meeting.
+As of December 2025, no further update is given.

-At present the Daria-i-Noor is considered to be held in a vault at Sonali Bank’s Motijheel branch.
+At present the Daria-i-Noor is considered to be held in a vault at Sonali Bank's Motijheel branch.
 Although repeated attempts have been made to display the stone at the Bangladesh National Museum, this has not yet been possible, and public calls for its exhibition have intensified.